Chemistry

 d.

-chemicals apply to your home, your school, your community, and the
+of chemicals apply to your home, school, community, and the

 environment?